polarvis/polarvis.github.io/README.md

 Every change made to the repository is automatically reflected in the Web site when the change is pushed to the main branch.

-Before pushing changes to GitHub, it is recommended to check the result locally.
+Before pushing changes to GitHub, you can check the result locally.
 This can be done installing Jekyll and Bundler, and running the following command, that will create a local server where the new site can be checked:

     bundle exec jekyll serve

+This is however not necessary: one can also commit and push changes and wait for GitHub to update the sites online (it takes one or a few minutes).

 ## Adding a page